-Queen’s Wharf Brisbane is a site of cultural significance for the Traditional Owners of the land.
+Queen’s Wharf Brisbane is a site of cultural significance for the local Indigenous communities.

-To ensure the protection of Queen’s Wharf Brisbane’s Indigenous heritage, Destination Brisbane Consortium is committed to working on vital cultural aspects of the development with the Traditional Owners of the land – the Turrbal and Jagera people – as well as Queensland Elders and the wider Indigenous community.
+To ensure the protection of Queen’s Wharf Brisbane’s Indigenous heritage, Destination Brisbane Consortium is committed to working on vital cultural aspects of the development with the Turrbal and Jagera people as well as the wider Indigenous community.

-Our consortium has developed a cultural heritage management plan that details the process for identifying, informing and handling items of cultural significance.
+Our consortium developed a cultural heritage management plan that detailed the process for identifying, informing and handling items of cultural significance.

 Senator Neville Bonner AO – the first Indigenous Australian to become a member of the Parliament of Australia – has been honoured with the precinct’s new pedestrian bridge to be named after him.